 In 1990 a second attempt to unify the Spiritual Fraternity was initiated by Henry Zarth and known as the Australian Spiritual Association.
 The Association lasted 20 years and after a number of very successful early years wound up also because of a number of internal Committee problems.

-Spirituality in it’s broad form, has a number of variations including Spiritualism, Spiritism, Spiritist, Christian Spiritual, Christian Spiritualist, Christian Spiritual amongst the many in the United States, UK, Europe, America, Brazil.
+Spirituality in it’s broad form, has a number of variations and includes Spiritualism, Spiritism, Spiritist, Christian Spiritual, Christian Spiritualist, Christian Spiritual amongst the many as in the United States, UK, Europe, Canada, Brazil, Australia.
 They are often confused because they share an understanding that the Spirit realm is real and that a “connection” can be established between our mortal life which has a limited life span and our spiritual life which has a unlimited life span.
 Most established world religions acknowledge that life in some form exists after physical death.
 Spirituality also acknowledges that LIFE in all forms, physical or not, can and does communicate between its various levels, whether or not you are also having a mortal experience at the same time.